What Are the Seat Belt Laws in Massachusetts?

 If you were injured in a car accident in Massachusetts, and local law enforcement officials noticed that you were not wearing your seat belt, you can be fined as well.
 That may surprise Massachusetts car accident victims, but it is the reality.
 To avoid fines for failure to wear a seat belt after a damaging car accident, be sure to buckle up before you hit the road.
 If you are injured in a car accident while not wearing a seat belt, reach out to a Boston car accident lawyer right away.

 New Seat Belt Legislation Currently Pending in Massachusetts

-While the elevation may result in stiffer fines than the previous $25, the real goal of the legislation is in how the law is enforced.
-Practically, elevating the violation to a primary offense means that police officers would be able to pull drivers over specifically for not wearing a seatbelt.
-Previously, fines for the failure to wear a seatbelt could only be issued if the driver was pulled over for a separate suspected violation.
+While the potential elevation in offense may result in stiffer fines than the previous $25, the real goal of the legislation is in how the law is enforced.
+Practically, elevating the violation to a primary offense means that police officers would be able to pull drivers over specifically for not wearing a seat belt.
+Previously, fines for the failure to wear a seat belt could only be issued if the driver was pulled over for a separate suspected violation.
 If the new legislation were to pass, these penalties would likely see a substantial increase in quantity.

 Massachusetts certainly has a seat belt usage problem.
 According to Jeff Larason, director of the state’s Highway Safety Division, Massachusetts ranks 46th out of the 50 states in terms of rate of seat belt usage.
 “Over half of the people who are killed on our roads in Massachusetts are unbelted,” said Larason, “and these are entirely preventable tragedies.”
 Larason estimates that universal seat belting would result in an additional 45 lives saved on Massachusetts roadways each year.